winesapOS/winesapOS/CONTRIBUTING.md

 | 2 | WOS-EFI | FAT32 | 500 MiB | UEFI boot firmware. |
 | 3 | winesapos-boot | ext4 | 1 GiB | GRUB boot loader and Linux kernel. |
 | 4 | winesapos-root | Btrfs | 100% | The root and home file systems. |

-## Drivers

-### Mac

-These drivers are provided for better compatibility with the lastest Macs with Intel processors:

-- **linux-t2** = Contains patches for the T2 chip, trackpad, keyboard, storage, and audio support.
-- **apple-bcm-firmware** = Firmware files for the Wi-Fi on T2 Macs.
-- **apple-t2-audio-config** = Configuration files for the speakers, microphone, and 3.5mm headphone jack to work correctly.
-- **touchbard** = A service to manage the Touch Bar.

 ## Files